lab-sigma/SIGym/README.md

 Ported utilities/algorithmic implementations from here: https://github.com/lab-sigma/dynamic-stackelberg

 You will need Gurobi (https://www.gurobi.com/) to run the code.
 Licenses can be obtained for free for academic purposes.

+We provide a number of attacker models for users to test their designed strategy in a Stackelberg game.

+Random: arbitrarily returns a decision in each round.

+Best: returns the optimal decision under a perfect Stackelberg equilibrium.

+Quantal: under a quantal response equilibrium

+MWU: returns the optimal decision using multiplicative weights update.